 This generation has seen the controversial rise of “games as a service” (GaaS), “live service games”; whatever you want to call them.
 While there are certainly more than enough single-player games out there to satisfy solitary gamers, the big publishers are moving their attention towards multiplayer experiences.
-As the biggest console out there, the best PS4 multiplayer games are as varied as they are numerous.
+As the biggest console on the market, the best PS4 multiplayer games are as varied as they are numerous.

 With the emphasis on online experiences only growing stronger from the big dogs as the years go by, it’s time to look at the best multiplayer games on the PlayStation 4.
 Whichever unusual and questionable places the industry goes in the future, here are some suggestions for them to learn from to create games that last the distance.

 A couple of quick qualifiers: we are only including one game per franchise and we’re also listing this in no particular order, just because we don’t fancy being oiled and tarred over numbers.
+We’re also including whether you need PlayStation Plus to play these PS4 games online or not.
+Bear in mind that all of these games will also be playable on PlayStation 5 through backwards compatibility.
 With that being said, here are our picks for the best multiplayer games on the PlayStation 4, whether that’s local multiplayer or online.
-We’re also including whether you need PlayStation Plus to play these PS4 games online or not.

 1. GTA Online